 For some hormonal imbalances (e.g. PCOS or type 2 diabetes) modifying your lifestyle can help.
 Increasing your exercise, stopping smoking, getting enough sleep and reducing your alcohol intake might help.
 These conditions often need medication as well as lifestyle changes.
 Other hormonal imbalances should be treated, such as type 1 diabetes, thyroid disorders or adrenal disorders.
 These almost always require medication can be dangerous if left untreated.
 There are a lot of herbal supplements that claim to help with hormonal imbalance.
 There is no clear evidence to suggest that they are beneficial.
 Some people find supplements helpful BUT it is best to make sure you don’t have a hormonal imbalance that needs treating before trying supplements.

-The symptoms of menopause can often be managed with hormone replacement therapy if they are bothering you a lot.
+The symptoms of menopause can often be managed with hormone therapy if they are bothering you a lot.

 If you are worried about your hormone balance, it is important to talk to your doctor about what you are experiencing.

 Disclaimer: This website does not provide medical advice

 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.